-The French Bulldog’s diet should include quality animal proteins and carbohydrates.
-They should also get a balanced amount of vitamins and minerals for digestive and immune health.
+The French bulldog’s diet should include quality animal proteins and carbohydrates.
+They should also get a balanced number of vitamins and minerals for digestive and immune health.

 Omega fatty acids are great for healthy coats and skin issues.
 These days, there are plenty of great diet options on the market.
-Ask your veterinarian or the breeder for the best suggestions.
+Ask your veterinarian for the best suggestions.

 The following are affiliate links which just means that I may earn a small commission if you decide to make a purchase.